JACoW-org/docs-ECRIS/docs/General/JACoWlogin.md

-# How to login to the IPAC Indico event
+# How to login to the ECRIS Indico event

 ## Getting to the Indico event

-The address of the IPAC event you want to access is surely published on the website of the conference (usually, <https://ipacXX.org> - e.g., <https://ipac23.org>, <https://ipac24.org> etc.)
+The address of the ECRIS event you want to access is surely published on the website of the conference, often an istitute specific web page or Indico instance (e.g. for ECRIS'24 - Event Homepage <https://indico.gsi.de/event/17948> )

-The usual URL for IPAC Indico events is <https://indico.jacow.org/e/IPACXX> (e.g., [IPAC'23](https://indico.jacow.org/e/IPAC23), [IPAC'24](https://indico.jacow.org/e/IPAC24) etc.)
+The usual URL for ECRIS JACoW Indico events is <https://indico.jacow.org/e/ECRISXXXX> (e.g., ECRIS'24 - Proceeding Management <https://indico.jacow.org/e/ECRIS2024> etc.)

+ECRIS'24 actually was using two Indico instances, which can be quite confusing for your participants.
+If you have something similar try to make them distinguishable by titel and visually

+* `indico.gsi.de` for the conference hompage, registration, event information, was called *Event Homepage*
+* `indico.jacow.org`for the management of the scientific program, abstract, paper submission and editing, was called *JACoW Proceedings Management*

 ## Your JACoW account